Clay County, Florida: Education

 The Clay County School District operates 42 public schools, with currently 28 elementary schools, five junior high schools, six high schools, and one junior/senior high school.

+As of the 2021-22 school year, the school district received an "A" grade from the Florida Department of Education and was ranked the tenth top school district in the state.
+In 2023, U.S. News and World Report ranked Fleming Island High School the top high school in Clay County and 91st in Florida.

 Libraries

 The Clay County Public Library System consists of five branches: